Sarsay/dhil.github.io/posts/2015-07-19-closed-handlers-for-algebraic-effects-in-links.md

 ```
 When handling `Choose` the handler `chooseAll` invokes the continuation twice.
 The first invocation picks the true branch and the second picks the false branch.
 For the particular abstract computation `choice` the handler invokes the continuation `k` six times to visit all branches of the computation.

 I think this example is a nice first practical example of how handlers assign semantics to computations.
 Furthermore, we could add randomness to choose branches at random.
-However, in order to do this modularily we need open handlers, so I will leave that example for later.
+However, in order to do so in a modular fashion we need open handlers, so I will leave that example for later.

 ### Simulating stateful computations
 Let us conclude this tour by looking at how we can simulate stateful computations using closed handlers.
 We will need two operations: